Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Empirical Details and Additional Results

 \subsection{RD-Based Compulsory Schooling Instrument}

-In Section \ref{subsec:CSL_UK}, I use the British General Household Survey (GHS) data provided by \citet{oreopoulos2008estimating}, which makes several corrections to the data used in \citet{oreopoulos2006estimating}. \citet{oreopoulos2006estimating} estimates the returns to schooling in Northern Ireland in addition to those in Britain.
-Therefore, I present additional empirical results using the Northern Ireland GHS in this section.
-Because Northern Ireland implemented the reform in 1957, the instrument is an indicator for 1943 or later birth cohorts, who turned age 14 in 1957 or later.
-All the other specifications remain unchanged from Section \ref{subsec:CSL_UK}.
-Table \ref{Table:GHS_Descriptive} presents the descriptive statistics from British and Northern Ireland GHS data.
-While annual earnings are smaller in Northern Ireland, education levels are comparable across the two regions.
-The Northern Ireland GHS data has a much smaller sample size.
+In Section \ref{subsec:CSL_UK}, I use the British General Household Survey (GHS) data provided by \citet{oreopoulos2008estimating}, which makes several corrections to the data used in \citet{oreopoulos2006estimating}.\footnote{In addition to the corrections made by \citet{oreopoulos2008estimating}, I correct a small number of observations with erratic reported ages.
+In particular, I compare the reported age with the difference between survey and birth years, and replace the former with the latter if two age measures differ by more than one year.} Table \ref{Table:GHS_Descriptive} presents the descriptive statistics from British and Northern Irish GHS data.
+While my main analysis focuses on the British GHS in due to its much larger sample size, \citet{oreopoulos2006estimating} estimates the returns to schooling in Northern Ireland in addition to those in Britain.

+Table \ref{Table:NI_decom} explores several alternative specifications.
+The first row of the table reproduces the main result in Table \ref{Table:decom}.
+The second row presents the decomposition result with no top-coding of years schooling, following the original specification in \citet{oreopoulos2006estimating}.
+The third and fourth rows show the decomposition results using the Northern Irish GHS with and without top-coding of the schooling levels.
+Because Northern Ireland raised the minimum school-leaving age in 1957, the instrument is an indicator for 1943 or later birth cohorts, who turned age 14 in 1957 or later.
+All the other variables are defined in the same manner as in the British GHS.
+Across all four specifications, the weight difference components are estimated to negatively contribute to the IV--OLS coefficient gap.

-Table \ref{Table:NI_decom} presents the IV--OLS coefficient gap and its decomposition in the Northern Ireland sample.
-As with the British sample, the weight difference components negatively contribute to the IV--OLS coefficient gap.
-Nevertheless, the weight difference contributions are less quantitatively important.
-Table \ref{Table:NI_wgt_w} shows that the IV weights are concentrated on individuals turning age 14 around the reform year, which is 10 years later than the British sample.
-Because the cohorts influenced by the reform have similar levels of OLS-identified returns to schooling to the other cohorts, the weight difference across cohorts contributes little to the IV--OLS coefficient gap.
-Figure \ref{Fig:UK_wgt_x_NI} illustrates the patterns of OLS and IV weights on schooling levels.
-Unlike in the British sample, the IV weights are not entirely concentrated on the 10th year of schooling.
-It is possible that cohorts turning 14 around the reform year were exposed to other concurrent institutional or economic shocks to schooling levels.
+Table \ref{Table:NI_wgt_w} presents the estimated weights on covariate groups in the Northern Irish GHS.
+The IV weights are concentrated on individuals turning age 14 around the reform year, which is 10 years later than the British sample.
+Because the cohorts influenced by the reform have similar levels of OLS-identified returns to schooling to the other cohorts, the weight difference across cohorts are expected to contribute little to the IV--OLS coefficient gap.
+This expectation is consistent with a small impact of the covariate weight difference in Table \ref{Table:NI_decom}.